1848 Tampa Bay hurricane: Gulf of Mexico and Florida

 The storm substantially altered the coastal geography of the Tampa Bay area, cutting new inlets, filling in others, and altering the shape of bays and keys, thereby making navigational charts useless to mariners.
 Allen's Creek was widened from less than 200 ft to about half a mile at its mouth.
 Passage Key, between Egmont Key and Anna Maria, was obliterated but reformed later.
 The storm created what would become known as "Soldier's Hole" at Mullet Key, so called because soldiers at Fort De Soto used it as a swimming hole.
 An inlet at John's Pass was cut by the surge but has since shifted north.
-The storm destroyed the lighthouse on Egmont Key, and the keeper (Marvel Edwards) rode out hurricane in a rowboat tied to a palm tree.
+The storm destroyed the lighthouse on Egmont Key, and the keeper (Marvel Edwards) rode out the hurricane in a rowboat tied to a palm tree.
 The end of the rope was later found 9 ft off the ground, which had an elevation of about 6 ft.

 At Englewood, Stump Pass was cut.
 Casey's Pass was opened at Venice.
 New Pass was opened between Sarasota Bay and the Gulf, splitting Palm Island into Longboat and Lido Keys.
 Farther south, the storm significantly damaged the Charlotte Harbor area near present-day Fort Myers.
 Elsewhere, ships also encountered the storm.
 A brig, sighted in the Gulf of Mexico near Cedar Key, encountered the storm while at most 80 mi from St. Marks, Florida; the ship lost its mast to the storm.

-Damage on the east coast may have been less severe, but the storm still produced significant effects and was described in the Savannah Republican as, "blowing 'great guns' – the hardest blow felt [on the St. Johns River] for several years."
+Damage on the east coast may have been less severe, but the storm still produced significant effects and was described in the Savannah Republican as, "blowing 'great guns' – the hardest blow felt [on the St. Johns River] for several years".
 It blew down houses in Jacksonville and caused flooding in St. Augustine, as well as interference with shipping on the St. Johns River.